Atlas-Authority/marketing-automation/README.md

 $ npm run watch # or watch and build
 $ npm test

-# Run engine multiple times,
+# Run engine 3 times,
 #   starting with cached data,
 #   and pumping output of each run
 #     into input of next run
-$ npm run multiple
+$ npm run 3x

 # Explain what the engine does given certain SENs or transactions
 # (Requires the engine to have been run on latest data locally)